SKINCARE REGIMEN FOR ANY SEASON: Spring, Summer, Fall, Winter

 FALL SKINCARE PRODUCTS TO COVER YOU

-Time to bring out those beanies and scarves ‘cause the weather’s about to get a little chillier soon!
+Time to bring out those beanies and scarves ‘cause the weather is about to get a little chillier soon!
 It’s wrap up time again but covering up can also mean keeping in all the oils, sebum and dried up sweat on your hats and clothes.
 Do I hear another pimple pop?
 Yikes!
 Be sure to keep everything washed well!
+Define your acne skincare regimen from here.

 From sea-water-soaked hands to wooly cotton hands, the change in moisture can really take its toll on your palms (and nails, even)!
 Many people struggle with keeping smooth and soft hands, and its even more of a feat in the colder weather.
 After washing your hands or coming in from a cold day out, rubs your hands with some hand cream to hydrate those parched palms.
 It’s also good to keep a tube handy with you in case you feel your hands are rougher than usual.